AyeChanAungThwin/2HibernateOneToOneRs/README-English.md

 ## Creating yourself ON DELETE SET NULL with Hibernate
 - We're gonna create ON DELETE SET NULL function for every database server.
 So, we have to use HQL Query for that.
 I'm not gonna explain my Java code here.
 Just try to understand it yourself.
 You can use it in anywhere.
 I'll just tell you how you can use it.
 - We're gonna set the foreign key of laptop in person table to null when removing laptop.
 So, this is in Laptop Entity.
 - Here's how it works.
-Before deleting a laptop, we update the foreign key of laptop to null which is in person table using @PreRemove
+Before deleting a laptop, we update the foreign key of laptop to null which is in person table using @PreRemove annotation.
 ```
 @PreRemove
 public void onDeleteSetNullToThisForeignKeyInPerson() {